6St6Jimmy6/Log-File-Reader-and-Plotter/README.md

 Drag with left mouse on the chart to zoom.
 Double click right mouse button to reset zooms or use the small icons next to the scrollbars.

+Special thanks to:
+- EETechStuff for his awesome tutorials and videos on a lot of stuff about general chart usage in C# and data read, write and plotting.
+All his videos can be found from https://www.youtube.com/@EETechStuff